Robust distributed decision-making in swarm robotics

 Technical details

-For those interested in the technical aspects, we modelled the belief updating using a truth table that determined how robots should update their beliefs when encountering others.
+We modelled the belief updating using a truth table that determined how robots should update their beliefs when encountering others.
 Robots would signal their beliefs to neighbours for a time proportional to the quality of their current choice.

 The implementation required careful consideration of the Kilobots' limitations: